Background

 Performance Car Insurance: Complete UK Guide

-Performance cars deliver driving excitement, but they also come with significantly higher insurance premiums.
-Whether you own a hot hatch, sports car, or modified vehicle, understanding why performance car insurance costs more – and how to reduce those costs – is essential for managing your motoring budget.
+Performance cars deliver driving excitement, but they come with significantly higher insurance premiums.
+Whether you own a hot hatch, sports car, or modified vehicle, understanding why performance car insurance costs more – and how to reduce those costs – is essential.
 This guide explains everything UK owners of high-performance vehicles need to know about getting the right cover at the best price.

 What Counts as a Performance Car?